opencv/opencv/modules/core/doc/basic_structures.rst

     ..

 *
     Sparse matrix iterators.
-They are similar to ``MatIterator`` but different from :ref:`NAryMatIterator`.
+They are similar to ``MatIterator`` but different from :cpp:class:`NAryMatIterator`.
 That is, the iteration loop is familiar to STL users:

     ::